You want smart political talk without the meltdowns?

 Listen, if we have equal justice under the law, Hillary Clinton's going to jail.

-And not over stealing the election, although I think there are election laws that probably impact her conduct there too.
+If we have equal justice under the law, she will go to jail and not overstealing the election, although I think there are election laws that probably impact her conduct there too.

-Funneling money to pay for phony documents from fusion GPS.
+Funneling money to pay for phony documents from Fusion GPS.

-Um I'm told TikTok, a lot of smoking gun documents now exist.
+I'm told TikTok, a lot of smoking gun documents now exist.

 It's all now coming together.